 What is dehydrated skin?

 When the skin lacks water, it becomes dehydrated.
-The epidermis (outermost layer of the skin) is poor in moisture and dried out.
-But you must distinguish between dry skin and dehydrated skin, as they are two completely different things.
+The epidermis (outermost layer of the skin) is low in moisture and dried out.
+But you must distinguish between dry and dehydrated skin, as they are two completely different things.

-Dry skin occurs when the skin lacks sebum (natural oil).
+Dry skin occurs when the skin lacks sebum (oil).

-Read more about dry skin and how to distinguish between dehydrated and dry skin.
+Read more about dry skin and how to recognize the difference between dehydrated and dry skin.

 These are common signs of dehydrated skin:

-premature aging signs such as fine lines, sagging skin, and superficial wrinkles.
+premature signs of aging such as fine lines, sagging skin and surface wrinkles.

 dull and lifeless skin.